1908 Springfield race riot: Economic effects

 Following the attacks, Mayor Reece nullified, without explanation, the saloon licenses of six of Springfield's black-owned saloons, forcing their owners and employees to find new sources of income.
 This also meant that black people were abruptly deprived of casual neighborhood gathering places.
-Lee F. Osborne, a black saloon owner, could not acquire a license for four months; the city approved it only after he obtained the backing of a black "law and order" league, led by a pastor, and promised to run "a model saloon."

 Black municipal workers – recognized as "faithful, honest men of long service" – lost their jobs.
 Mayor Reese laid off all black firemen "for the good of the service," and all black policemen, who he said would no longer be "useful" in their jobs.
 Reese thought that getting rid of black workers would avoid "trouble" with whites and reduce post-riot tensions.
-In addition, Mayor Reece received "Black Hand" letters telling him to fire them or face more violence.

 Black laborers were also threatened with job loss.
 For example, three coal mines, including Woodside and Tuxhorn, employed approximately 500 men, of which 30 percent were black.
 Following the attacks, the 350 white miners went to the president of the Springfield United Mine Workers union, refusing to work with black miners, stating that they felt "unsafe" working with black people underground.
-The mines shut down for several days, only re-opening when mine executives threatened to bring in black strikebreakers if the white miners did not resume work.
-Several other white employers also received letters in the mail, threatening their lives and property, if they did not dismiss their black employees or if they did business with black people.

 Because merchants refused to deliver provisions to black people at Camp Lincoln, hesitated to serve black people in town, or overcharged them when they did, the state purchased $10,000 (over $250,000 in 2018) worth of groceries to re-sell to black people so they could have food.

 Social and political effects

-White men immediately galvanized around the notion of restricting black people from voting.
-From 1890 to 1908 legislatures of southern states had passed new constitutions and laws that raised barriers to voter registration, effectively disenfranchising most black people and excluding them from politics.
-This policy was enforced for decades, into the late 1960s.

-Local discussions were similarly overt in intent:

-The male citizen of the black belt in late years has come to pose as a political factor in Springfield.
-Do you want niggers to make white mans' laws?
-If not, get busy.
-Have all the men who have made our laws for the past thirty years been elected by the intelligent white vote or by the majority of an ignorant, vicious Negro vote?